 Known as Surf City USA, Huntington Beach offers visitors miles of sandy beaches and waves that keep surfers coming back every day.
 Huntington State Beach is home to the annual U.S. Open of Surfing, where you can watch the pros compete.

 This Southern California hotspot is perfect for beachgoers who want to enjoy the sun and sand or hit the waves and board.
 The town’s Main Street is full of shops, restaurants, and bars, and boasts a lively nightlife.
-So bring your sunscreen and your dancing shoes!
+So check out this awesome beach packing list, bring your sunscreen, and your dancing shoes!

 One of the nicest beaches in Southern California that’s also located on an island, Coronado Beach has lots to offer.
 This beach is a wonderful place for sunbathing, swimming, and catching breathtaking sunsets.